 The Callback will take place on the last day of Nationals.
 In the Novice Level, the five top scoring routines will compete again for the Novice Level Callback Champion.
 In the Intermediate Level, the five top scoring routines will compete again for the Intermediate Level Callback Champion.
 The Novice and Intermediate Level will receive a trophy and TTB Cash.
 In the Advanced Level, the three top scoring routines in each division and age group will be invited to The Callback where they will dance again to compete to become The 12 & Under Callback Champion and The 13 & Over Callback Champion.
 There must be a minimum of five routines in each division and age group to be selected for The Callback.
 These routines will compete before a panel of judges who will deliberate to choose the 2nd runner up, 1st runner up and winner of the 12 & under routines and 13 & over routines.
 Scoring from the regular competition will not count against these results.
 This decision is strictly judge's choice.
 The Callback Champion will win a trophy, along with a cash prize.
 Ticket To Broadway will retain ALL music until the completion of the National Competition.
 If for any reason you cannot compete in The Callback, Ticket To Broadway will contact the fourth place contestant(s) to compete in The Callback.

-*A studio may have multiple entries in the Callback.
+Note: A studio may only have one entry in the Novice level and Intermediate Level Callback Competitions.
+A studio may have multiple advanced entries in the Callback.
 However, a studio can only have one entry in each division.